channotation/chap/docs/_docs/running-chap/input_parameters.md

 Control the name of the output files and allow for some tweaking of the pathway surface written to the output OBJ and MTL files.

 ---                 | ---
 `-out-filename`     |   File name for output files without file extension.
 `-out-num-points`   |   Number of spatial sample points that are written to the JSON output file.
 `-out-extrap-dist`  |   Extrapolation distance beyond the pathway endpoints for both JSON and OBJ output.
 `-out-grid-dist`    |   Controls the sampling distance of vertices on the pathway surface which are subsequently interpolated to yield a smooth surface.
 Very small values may yield visual artefacts.
 `-out-vis-tweak`    |   Visual tweaking factor that controls the smoothness of the pathway surface in the OBJ output.
 Varies between -1 and 1 (exclusively), where larger values result in a smoother surface.
 Negative values may result in visualisation artefacts.
+`-out-cmin-r `      |   Lower limit of radius colour scale in nm.
+Only affects OBJ and MTL output.
+If not set explicitly, colour scale will automatically adjust to the data range.
+`-out-cmax-r `      |   Upper limit of radius colour scale in nm.
+Only affects OBJ and MTL output.
+If not set explicitly, colour scale will automatically adjust to the data range.
+`-out-cmin-n `      |   Lower limit of density colour scale in nm^-3.
+Only affects OBJ and MTL output.
+If not set explicitly, colour scale will automatically adjust to the data range.
+`-out-cmax-n `      |   Upper limit of density colour scale in nm^-3.
+Only affects OBJ and MTL output.
+If not set explicitly, colour scale will automatically adjust to the data range.
+`-out-cmin-e `      |   Lower limit of energy colour scale in kT.
+Only affects OBJ and MTL output.
+If not set explicitly, colour scale will automatically adjust to the data range.
+`-out-cmax-e `      |   Upper limit of energy colour scale in kT.
+Only affects OBJ and MTL output.
+If not set explicitly, colour scale will automatically adjust to the data range.
+`-out-cmin-h `      |   Lower limit of hydrophobicity colour scale in kT.
+Only affects OBJ and MTL output.
+If not set explicitly, colour scale will automatically adjust to the data range.
+Note that hydrophobicity is scaled symmetrically and a value of zero is always represented by a neutral colour.
+`-out-cmax-h `      |   Upper limit of hydrophobicity colour scale in kT.
+Only affects OBJ and MTL output.
+If not set explicitly, colour scale will automatically adjust to the data range.
+Note that hydrophobicity is scaled symmetrically and a value of zero is always represented by a neutral colour.
 `-[no]out-detailed` |   If true, CHAP will write detailed per-frame information to a newline-delimited JSON file including original probe positions and spline parameters.
 This is mostly useful for debugging.